tjamesallen15/tyrael/README.md

 ### Branch Development

 Branch naming for development is labeled by **lastname-dev**.
-This will represent who is the contributor for the development. **(Ex. tadique-dev)**
+This will represent who is the contributor for the development. **(Ex. doe-dev)**

 ### Branch Issue

 Branch naming for issues are labeled by **issue_id** This will represent the fixed or patch for the issue to be resolved. **(Ex.
-TTA1)**
+1 - Blocker on Dashboard)**

 ### Issues

 Issues are either bugs, enhancements or development for the project.
 Always make an appropriate title that best describes the issue.

 Steps:

-* Create a new issue.
+- Create a new issue.
-* Make a approriate title for the issue
+- Make a approriate title for the issue
-* Assign it to the developer.
+- Assign it to the developer.
-* Assign appropriate milestone and label for the merge request.
+- Assign appropriate milestone and label for the merge request.
-* Submit the issue.
+- Submit the issue.

+## Development

+### Prerequisites

+- Java 17 or higher
+- Maven 3.6+
+- PostgreSQL 12+

+### Environment Setup

+1. Configure database connection in `application.properties`
+2. Install dependencies: `./mvnw clean install`
+3. Run tests: `./mvnw test`
+4. Start development server: `./mvnw spring-boot:run`

-### Merge Request
+### Code Style

-Merge request is the act of merging branches for deployment.

-Steps:
-* Create a merge request.
-* Make a approriate title for the merge request.
-Make sure to put **WIP:** before the title to let us know that it is still in progress.
-* Assign it to the code reviewers.
-* Assign appropriate milestone and label for the merge request.
-It should be the same milestone and label for the issue.
-* Untick **Delete source branch when merge request is accepted.** in the Merge Options.
-* Submit the merge request.
+- Follow Java naming conventions
+- Use Lombok annotations to reduce boilerplate
+- Write meaningful commit messages
+- Include unit tests for new features

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.